SpotlightForBugs/java-sorter/README.md

 # Some Sorting algos I wrote for educational purposes.
-## Fell free to contribute to my collection
+## Feel free to contribute to my collection